09saurabh09/wifiMonitor/README.md

 # wifiMonitor
 Given TP-Link router it will monitor the data usage of devices via router </br>
-Edit create a file config.json in config folder with following structure </br>
+Edit create a config folder and then file configuration.json in config folder with following structure </br>

 {</br>
 	"auth" : {</br>